-Matthew is a Technology Analyst at IDTechEx, specializing in printed/organic/flexible/hybrid electronics.
-Matthew has previously been involved in academic research across a wide range of printed/flexible electronics topics, contributing to 15 scientific papers in well-respected journals and obtaining an h-index of 8.
+Matthew is a Senior Technology Analyst at IDTechEx, specializing in printed/organic/flexible/hybrid electronics.
+Matthew has previously been involved in academic research across a wide range of printed/flexible electronics topics, contributing to 15 scientific papers in well-respected journals and with an h-index of 9.
 As such he has a comprehensive understanding across the printed/organic/flexible electronics field.
 Matthew analyses technical innovations and applications across the printed/organic/flexible/hybrid landscape, publishing his analysis on the IDTechEx portal and in reports.
 He is based in London, UK.

 Matthew has a BSc Joint Honours (first class) in Physics and Chemistry from Durham University, providing a broad understanding across both disciplines.
 After a PGCE and two years teaching physics in London he returned to academia, completing an MRes (with distinction) and PhD in Physics from Imperial College London.
 This research aimed to better establish processing/structure/property relationships in conjugated polymers, particularly in the context of insulator blends, and was conducted within Imperial College's Centre for Plastic Electronics that spans the Chemistry, Physics and Materials Science departments.
 More recently, Matthew was a post-doctoral researcher at Eindhoven Technical University as part of an EU funded Innovative Training Network (ITN), focusing primarily on organic photodetectors (OPDs) and sub-bandgap states in conjugated polymers.
 His research has also included work on hybrid perovskite photovoltaics/photovoltaics and aggregation induced emission materials.

 Matthew covers the printed/organic/flexible/hybrid electronics space, which includes the following (often overlapping) topics: